Stop and identify statutes: Encounters between law enforcement and the public

-Different obligations apply to drivers of motor vehicles, who generally are required by state vehicle codes to present a driver's license to police upon request.

 Consensual

 At any time, police may approach a person and ask questions.
 Police may suspect involvement in a crime, but may lack knowledge of any "specific and articulable facts" that would justify a detention or arrest, and hope to obtain these facts from the questioning.
 The person approached is not required to identify themselves or answer any other questions, and may leave at any time.

 Police are not required to tell a person that he or she is free to decline to answer questions and go about his or her business; however, a person can usually determine whether the interaction is consensual by asking, "Am I free to go?".

 Reasonable suspicion

 A person is detained when circumstances are such that a reasonable person would believe the person is not free to leave.

 Police may briefly detain a person if the police have a reasonable suspicion that the person has committed, is committing, or is about to commit a crime.
 Many state laws explicitly grant this authority.
 In Terry v.
 Ohio, the U.S. Supreme Court established that police may conduct a limited search for weapons (known as a "frisk") if the police reasonably suspect that the person to be detained may be armed and dangerous.

 While the police officer must have reasonable suspicion to detain a person, the officer has no obligation to inform the person what that suspicion was.
 The only time the officer would have to articulate the suspicion is when the person was arrested, and the person later challenged the validity of the stop in court.

 Police may question a person detained in a Terry stop, but, in general, the detainee is not required to answer.
 However, many states have "stop and identify" laws that explicitly require a person detained under the conditions of Terry to identify themselves to police, and in some cases, to provide additional information.

 Before Hiibel, whether a detainee could be arrested and prosecuted for refusing to disclose their name was an unresolved issue.
-Authority on this issue was split among the federal circuit courts of appeal, and the U.S. Supreme Court twice expressly refused to address the question.
+Authority on this issue was split among the United States courts of appeals, and the U.S. Supreme Court twice expressly refused to address the question.
 In Hiibel, the Court opinion implied that a detainee was not required to produce written identification, but could satisfy the requirement merely by stating the detainee's name.
 Some "stop and identify" laws do not require that a detainee identify himself or herself, but allow the refusal to do so to be considered along with other factors in determining whether there is probable cause to arrest.

 As of February 2011, the Supreme Court has not addressed the validity of requirements that a detainee provide information other than their name.
 Some states, such as Arizona, however, have specifically codified that a detained person is not required to provide any information aside from a full name.